VARADSP/Foreman_Code/README.md

 ## Documentation
-Refer to this url to know how to use the code! https://cdn.rawgit.com/VARADSP/Foreman_Code/8a70c14b/doc/_build/html/index.html
+Refer to this url to know how to use the code !
+Documentation is created by using sphinx documentation tool.

+https://cdn.rawgit.com/VARADSP/Foreman_Code/8a70c14b/doc/_build/html/index.html

 Refer to foreman documentation to know more